ggreer/the_silver_searcher/doc/ag.1.md

   * `--[no]heading`
   * `-l --files-with-matches`:
     Only print filenames containing matches, not matching lines.
+  * `-L --files-without-matches`:
+    Only print filenames that don't contain matches.
   * `--literal`:
     Do not parse PATTERN as a regular expression.
 Try to match it literally.
   * `-m --max-count NUM`: